-The SIP was last reviewed in April 2024, just after the year end.
+The SIP was last reviewed in December 2024.
 The Trustees updated the SIP to take account of changes made to the investment strategy over the period covered by this Statement.

-Prior to this, the SIP had last been updated in September 2020 to take account of investment regulations that came into force on 1 October 2019.
+Prior to this, the SIP had last been updated in April 2024 to take account of changes to the investment strategy that were implemented in the prior Section year.

 The Trustees have a policy on financially material considerations relating to Environmental, Social and Governance (ESG) issues, including the risk associated with the impact of climate change.
 In addition, the Trustees have a policy on the exercise of rights and engagement activities, and a policy on non-financial considerations.
-These policies are set out later in this Statement and are detailed in the Trustees' SIP.
-The Trustees' policies on financially material and non-financially material considerations, as well as voting and rights and engagement activities, were updated in the SIP coming into force just after the year end.
+These policies are set out later in this Statement and are detailed in the Trustees' SIPs.
+The Trustees' policies on financially material and non-financially material considerations, as well as voting and rights and engagement activities, were not updated between the April 2024 and December 2024 SIPs.

-Investment managers and funds in use
+Investment manager and funds in use